Albania sacks poll official despite international warnings

 “The EU expresses concern and shares the preoccupations of other partners over the possible repercussions of a vote in parliament on the people’s confidence in the electoral process,” it said ahead of a visit to Tirana on Tuesday by EU foreign policy chief Catherine Ashton.

-A NATO member, Albania has lagged behind its Balkan neighbours in stepping closer to the EU due to a lack of compromise between its main parties and the need for far-reaching reforms.
+A NATO member, Albania has lagged behind its Balkan neighbors in stepping closer to the EU due to a lack of compromise between its main parties and the need for far-reaching reforms.

 The United States said the independence of the CEC should be respected, even by parliament, and U.S. Ambassador Alexander Arvizu said changing the rules did not inspire confidence in the ballot.